Moonstruck amateur historian chronicled lunar missions - Maple Ridge News

 In addition to watching celebrations of the anniversary of that storied moonshot, Michael will be following the rising fortunes of a piece of personal lunar mission memorabilia which is going under the auctioneer’s gavel online, via Hanson’s Auctioneers in Derbyshire, England.

-Michael has always been a history buff, so in the early 1960s he was inspired by what was obviously going to be a great moment for humanity.
+Michael has always been a history buff and in the early 1960s was inspired by what was obviously going to be a great moment for humanity.

 “I’m a history buff – I’ve always been fascinated by it.
 Man can be a b… when he destroys, but he’s amazing when he builds.”

-He followed NASA’s progress from the time President John F. Kennedy pledged to bring a man to the moon and bring him back safely.
-He didn’t have blog, so he marked the history the way you did in 1969 – with a scrap book.
+He followed NASA’s progress from the time U.S. President John F. Kennedy pledged to bring a man to the moon and bring him back safely.
+He didn’t have a blog, so he marked the history the way people did in 1969 – with a scrap book.

 It’s been a labour of love, regularly updated, and signed by two astronauts: Aldrin, the second man on the moon, and Eugene Cernan, who was the 11th and final man on the moon.